 Display the dock windows in maximized view to get more readability and restore interactively.

-Turn on or off the option to show a window’s contents while dragging it.
-When off, a transparent dragging visual effect is used.
+The WPF Docking Manager control allows you to turn on or off the option to show a window’s contents while dragging it.
+When it is set off, a transparent dragging visual effect is used.

 Snap the float windows and move them together.
 Separate the snapped float windows by pressing the CTRL key and dragging the float window away from the group.